manassesss/Parallel-Programming-MPI-Activies/README.md

 ## Instalation

-to install the mpi4py package use this comand on your terminal, if you use windows:
+Install the mpi4py package using this comand on your terminal, if you use windows:

 `pip install mpi4py`

+to know more about mpi4py package, you can read de [documentation](https://mpi4py.readthedocs.io/en/stable/index.html)